 Shallow breathing is a natural response to stress.
-But the tension of nowadays can keep our bodies in a chronic state of emergency.
+But the tension nowadays can keep our bodies in a chronic state of emergency.
 This hectic breath disturbs the O2/CO2 balance in our bodies.
-We can observe a vicious circle: anxiety leads to non-rhytmic breathing, meanwhile the body’s biochemical imbalance triggers mechanisms of stimulation.
+We can observe a vicious circle: anxiety leads to non-rhythmic breathing, meanwhile, the body’s biochemical imbalance triggers mechanisms of stimulation.
 The heart has to work harder to move less oxygenated blood around the body.

 We are discharging enormous amounts of toxins with our breath.
-If the respiratory system is not working efficiently, there are additional detoxication tasks fall on other systems and organs including the kidneys, the liver, and the skin.
-Feelings of tiredness, anxiety and dispersion become habitual.
+If the respiratory system is not working efficiently, there are additional detoxication tasks that fall on other systems and organs including the kidneys, the liver, and the skin.
+Feelings of tiredness, anxiety, and dispersion become habitual.

 It is possible to change this typical response by applying the following methods.